jundalisay/superblist/content/en/research/engels/dialectics/ape3.md

 ---
-title: The planned action of Animals
+title: The Planned action of Animals
 heading: Part 3
 # Dialectics of Nature
 # date: 2022-01-31
 weight: 6
-description: Dialectics of Nature
+description: "Our domestic animals are more highly developed thanks to their association with man.
+They can act as cunning as our children"
 author: "Frederick Engels"
 image: "/covers/nature.jpg"
 icon: /icons/engels.png